MuhammadFahmii/ecommerce-backend/README.md

 ```
 3. Run `dotnet new --install DAD.Clean.Architecture.WebApi.Solution.Template` to install the project template
 4. Create a folder for your solution and cd into it (the template will use it as project name)
+5. Run `dotnet new dad-ca-wa-sln -h` for the options
-5. Run `dotnet new dad-ca-wa-sln` to create a new project
+6. Run `dotnet new dad-ca-wa-sln` to create a new project
-6. Navigate to `src/Api` and run `dotnet run` to launch the back end (ASP.NET Core Web API)
+7. Navigate to `src/Api` and run `dotnet run` to launch the back end (ASP.NET Core Web API)

 ### Docker Configuration